-The remote control has a range of approx. 5 metres.
-It can be restricted by external influences.
+The remote control has a range of approx. 16 ft.
+This range can be affected by outside influences.
 The hazard warning flashers confirm operation.

 Handle with care, protect it from moisture and high temperatures and avoid unnecessary operation.

 If the central locking system cannot be operated with the remote control, it may be due to the following: